rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/LifecycleRecordHandler.md

 ## Overview

 LifecycleRecordHandler is invoked when the task specified in the intent has the value "startLifecycleRecording/stopLifecycleRecording".
 This handler is used to record the lifecycle history of each test case.
 There are two stages of lifecycleRecordHandler.
-They are startLifecycleRecording and stopLifecycleRecording
+They are startLifecycleRecording and stopLifecycleRecording.

 **`StartLifecycleRecording`** - This handler intent is identified when the task field has value as "startLifecycleRecording".
 This handler is used to start fetching lifecycle states.

 **`StopLifecycleRecording`** - This handler intent is identified when the task field has value as "stopLifecycleRecording".
 This handler is used to stop recording of the lifecycle history.

-It performs the following actions :
+It performs the following actions:
-1. Parse the input message received to get the appId.
+1. Parses the input message received to get the appId.
-2. Start/Stop the lifecycle recording.
+2. Starts or stops the lifecycle recording.
-3. Save the response/error.
+3. Saves the response or error.
-4. Format the result and send the response back to the IntentReader.
+4. Formats the result and sends the response back to the IntentReader.

 ## Usage
 * Request for startLifecycleRecording